runic-inc/patchwork-docs/rdk/rdk.md

 rdk deploy contract.sol --network mainnet
 ```

-The RDK will deploy your contract to the specified network and output the contract address.
+The RDK will compile your contract with solc then deploy your contract to the specified network and output the contract address.

 ### Runic Node